-Laser treatment uses non-ionizing radiation that sends concentrated light rays into your unwanted hair follicles.
-These powerful light rays pull down your hair follicles, thereby, removing the excess hair (3).
+Laser treatments involve the use of non-ionizing radiation that sends concentrated light rays into your unwanted hair follicles.
+These powerful light rays might destroy your hair follicles, thereby removing the excess hair (3).
 Light waves penetrate a few millimeters into the skin without causing any cell mutation.
-Though this is known to remove excess hair from your body, there is no clear evidence on the side effects on pregnant women and fetus.
+Though this is known to remove excess hair from your body, there is no clear evidence on how it affects the pregnant woman and fetus.

 What Are The Possible Concerns Of Laser Hair Removal Treatments?

-- A laser hair removal treatment uses non-ionizing radiation.
-This technique produces intense heat in order to remove the unwanted hair from its roots.
+- Laser hair removal treatment uses non-ionizing radiation.
+This technique produces intense heat to remove the unwanted hair from its roots.
 It does not cause any cell mutation.
-The laser light beams penetrate into your skin for only a few millimeters.
-However, the non-iodizing radiation can be absorbed by the surrounding tissue in the area.
+The laser light beams could penetrate your skin for only a few millimeters.
+However, the non-iodizing radiation may be absorbed by the surrounding tissue in the area.
 Doctors are not sure about how this may affect your unborn baby.

-- For some pregnant women, laser hair treatment can cause mild pain, so medical professionals use numbing creams.
-This cream is not recommended during pregnancy as your body can absorb anything applied to the skin.
-(4)
+- For some pregnant women, laser hair treatment might cause mild pain, so medical professionals use numbing creams.
+This cream is not recommended during pregnancy as your body could absorb anything applied to the skin.

-- Your skin gets very sensitive while you are pregnant.
-The laser hair removal treatment may cause pain, redness or irritation, leading to further skin problems.
+- Your skin is likely to get sensitive when you are pregnant.
+The laser hair removal treatment may cause pain, redness, or irritation, leading to further skin problems.

 - The length and number of treatment sessions depend on your hair growth cycle.
-But the change in hormonal levels during pregnancy can sometimes shorten the hair growth cycle or stimulate dormant hair follicles.
-Therefore some women can experience quick hair re-growth while they are pregnant.
+But the change in hormonal levels during pregnancy may sometimes shorten the hair growth cycle or stimulate dormant hair follicles.
+Therefore, some women might experience quick hair re-growth while they are pregnant.

-- First of all the body hormonal changes can cause changes to melanin production, causing the treatments to be more painful and less effective.
+- Hormonal changes may cause changes to melanin production, causing the treatments to be more painful and less effective.

-- The second reason is that the laser zapping can cause cramps, especially when done on lower abdominal and thighs.
+- Laser zapping may cause cramps, especially when done on lower abdomen and thighs.

-- You should consider the length of the treatment before considering it as it takes six to 12 months.
-This also means that you may need to continue the treatment till the later part of your pregnancy.
-Your skin and various parts of the body can get more sensitive in the later stages.
-This can make the process extremely uncomfortable.
-Also, lying down or sitting for these procedures can be difficult during the advanced stages of your pregnancy.
+- You should consider the length of the treatment, which could take six to 12 months.
+This also means that you may need to continue the treatment until the later part of your pregnancy.
+Your skin and various parts of the body might get more sensitive in the later stages.
+This could make the process extremely uncomfortable.
+Also, lying down or sitting for these procedures might be difficult during the advanced stages of your pregnancy.

 Should You Postpone Laser Hair Removal Procedure If You Become Pregnant?

-Your doctor can decide whether to continue or postpone the treatment during pregnancy.
-You should also talk to him about the safety of alternative hair removal methods such as electrolysis, waxing, and shaving.
+Your doctor could help decide whether to continue or postpone the treatment during pregnancy.
+You should also talk to them about the safety of alternative hair removal methods such as electrolysis, waxing, and shaving.